cristinaponcela/cristinaponcela.github.io/_posts/2025-04-18-How Referral Rates Have More Than x10.md

 Among the other 2 experiments, this one has contributed in increasing the number of users that sign up using a referral link by more than tenfold; from 1 referral every 200 segmented users before, to 6 referrals every 100 users now!

-THis was a very fun task, especially considering I surpassed the requirements and made my bosses happy, and managed to finish the implementation and release everything in just 2 days.
+This was a very fun task, especially considering I surpassed the requirements and made my bosses happy, and managed to finish the implementation and release everything in just 2 days.
 Another lesson learned with how to conduct A/B testing to make a difference, and see the difference just a few weeks after release.